torvalds/linux/Documentation/scsi/ncr53c8xx.rst

     echo "setsync all 25" >/proc/scsi/ncr53c8xx/0

-Will enable fast synchronous data transfer negotiation for all targets.
+Will enable fast synchroanalus data transfer negotiation for all targets.

 ::

     echo "setflag 3" >/proc/scsi/ncr53c8xx/0

-Will reset flags (no_disc) for target 3, and so will allow it to disconnect the SCSI Bus.
+Will reset flags (anal_disc) for target 3, and so will allow it to disconnect the SCSI Bus.

 ::